apache/gravitino-site/docs/client/webui.md

 license: 'This software is licensed under the Apache License version 2.'
 ---

-This document primarily outlines how users can manage metadata within Apache Gravitino using the web UI.
+This document shows how to manage metadata using Apache Gravitino Web UI.
-The Web UI is the graphical interface is accessible through a web browser as an alternative to writing code or using the REST interface.
+The Web UI is the graphical interface accessible through a web browser as an alternative to writing code or using the REST interface.

-Currently, you can integrate [OAuth settings](../security/index.md) to view, add, modify, and delete metalakes, create catalogs, and view catalogs, schemas, and tables, among other functions.
+Currently, you can integrate [OAuth authentication](../security/index.md) to view, add, modify, and delete metalakes, create catalogs, and view catalogs, schemas, and tables, among other functions.

 [Build](../develop/how-to-build.md) and [deploy](../getting-started/index.md#local-workstation)
-the Gravitino Web UI and open it in a browser at `http://<gravitino-host>:<gravitino-port>`, by default is [http://localhost:8090](http://localhost:8090).
+the Gravitino Web UI and open it in a browser at `http://<gravitino-host>:<gravitino-port>`. by default is [http://localhost:8090](http://localhost:8090).

 ## Initial page